lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 # GCP Resource Groups

-## Older Resource Group
+## Old Resource Groups

-The older GCP resource group supported the organization field and a list of projects within that organization to be included in the resource group.
+For GCP, the old Resource Groups supported the `projects` field which contained a list of projects to be included in the resource group.

-### Example Representation
+### Example

 ```hcl
 resource "lacework_resource_group_gcp" "example" {